IlexisTheMadcat/LexisPosingSystem/README.md

 ### Saving
 [|^|](https://github.com/IlexisTheMadcat/LexisPosingSystem/blob/main/README.md#lexisposingsystem-documentation) This feature lets you save poses to your avatar's saved settings.
 These aren't transferrable between avatars or to/from test builds. \
 Applies to joint rotations.
 Applies to facials as of v1.1.0.
 Facials and hands separately as of v1.2.0. \
-LPS-OSC allows saving/loading from json files and operating on test builds. \
+LPS-OSC allows saving/loading from json files and operating on test builds.
+See [OSC Program](https://github.com/IlexisTheMadcat/LexisPosingSystem/blob/main/README.md#osc-program). \
 Video showcase: [Ilexis Nakamori @ Twitter/X](https://x.com/IlexisTheMadcat/status/1830112245851779523)
 #### Folders
 ![image](https://github.com/user-attachments/assets/ea3d439a-fa0a-4546-a650-5678c7a20af5)